 A few years ago, I decided to change up the way I introduced restating the question with the kids.
 I thought it would help kids to see how it works by spending a bit of time focusing on using it in conversation before it was applied in writing.
 My Kicking off a Great Year unit was an immediate hit in my classroom, and I’ve used it every year since whether I was teaching first, second, or third grade.

-I’m going to introduce it by using the first set of question cards and have them use them in small groups to get to know each other.
+I introduce it with the first set of question cards during our morning meeting at the beginning of the year.
+We do a round of questions each morning.
 The first set of cards includes both the question and the sentence starter to help students restate the question in the answer.
 It’s scaffolded to help guide students into understanding how to put the question in their answers.
 This was especially helpful for first grade, and we spent every day for weeks using these cards.

-Then the cards remove the sentence starters.
-I’m going to use the next set in small groups as well, so the students are practicing responding with the question.
-Then, I’ll split them up into partners to interview each other.
+After we spent a few days getting to know each other and practicing answering questions in complete sentences, I split students up into partners to interview each other.
 The students got to practice valuable skills they’d use all year long, while also truly getting to know a classmate.
 In my unit, I provided blank interview sheets as well as interview sheets with questions to help you decide how independent you want your kids to be.
 This helps transfer the skill over to writing.

 In my experience I’ve had a lot of third graders who struggled to write in complete sentences, and who really struggled with this skill as it wasn’t instilled from the start.
 It always disappointed me because it’s fairly easy to teach in the primary grades, and as long as the expectation is there, the students will continue to do it.
 Because I looped with my kids, my second graders just always expect to write in sentences with PQA- they don’t know that others don’t do that.